metaclass-nl/phppeanuts-classes-pnt/README.md

 <BR>
 This library only contains the pnt classes.
 To use it install phppeanuts-skeleton and follow the instructions in its Readme.md</P>

-<P>This version does not include pntUnit and the unit tests.
 <H3>What's new</H3>

 <P>Since 2.2.0</P>